robertwatkins/playground-robert/README.md

 **reference**
 Using a tool to build a Rest API in node.js for a future project.

+**SimpleCounter**
+This has two purposes.
+(1) Provide a simple BDD (Behavior Driven Development) sample using JBehave and (2) Provide as a base for providing applicants a method of sending in a simple work sample where they are asked to fix an issue with this sample and submit an improvement.

 **TICH**
 [Today in Computing History](https://sites.google.com/site/todayincomputinghistory/) is a project that was inpsired by some of my writings on the history of computing.
 This folder contains mutliple projects for varvariations on the idea of having an electronic 'day at a time' calendar.